mixuala/adventures-in-AI/slides.md

 	> ImageNet: learning breakthroughs by model architecture
 	> model architecture and loss equations

-1. It's an art, not a science
+11. It's an art, not a science
 	- ImageNet breakthroughs
 	- path of new ideas/breakthroughs

+12. limitations: human error

-11. ethics
+14. limitations: ethics
 	* where does data come from?
 	* bias in labeled datasets
 	* bias in unsupervised learning